technologiestiftung/giessdenkiez-de-tree-data/README.md

 docker build -t technologiestiftung/giessdenkiez-de-tree-data .
 ```

 This image will create a container where you can run an interactive shell session.
 It will not run any scripts.
-First copy or rename the `tree_data/sample.env` to `tree_data/.env` and populate it with the right variables.
+First copy or rename the `sample.env` to `.env` and populate it with the right variables.
 Then run the container in detached mode:

 ```bash
 docker run --name gdk-python-runner --detach \